 These Nike Elite socks, on the other hand, actually do have a narrow strip of extra padding that runs all the way up your shin from the top of the ankle to the bottom of the knee, offering the perfect amount of protection for when the barbell rides up during a pull.
 It might not look like much from the pictures, but take my word for it, that little strip of padding works extremely well.

 Since the extra cushioning on these socks is narrow and only on the front of the shins, it allows the rest of the sock to be quite thin in order to promote airflow and help keep your legs and feet cool.
 Nike’s signature Dri-FIT fabric also actively wicks sweat away, which is nice because we all know how over-the-calf socks can sometimes get pretty damp from the sweat.
 The footbed is cushioned to promote balance and stability so there is solid foot support, and as opposed to most of the socks on this list, these socks actually look cool!
 This obviously isn’t a crucial factor, but it’s definitely an added bonus to feel like the coolest guy in the gym while ripping up some heavy deadlifts.

 All-in-all, this is the perfect deadlifting sock.
 The best of the best.
 However, quality doesn’t come cheap – or at least as cheap as we’d like it to.
-These bad boys will run you about $23-$30 per pair depending on where you get them (the cheapest price I’ve found was on Amazon), so they’re certainly a bit more pricey than your average pair of Vans crew socks.
+These bad boys will run you about $23-$30 per pair depending on where you get them (see here on Amazon), so they’re certainly a bit more pricey than your average pair of Vans crew socks.
 With that being said, they’re well worth the small investment to save your shins from any further damage.
 If you deadlift often, or make it a central lift to your workout, I’d highly recommend picking up a pair of Nike Elite High Intensity Training Socks.
 Your shins will thank you.

 Runner Up: Fox River Military Boot Sock